7RU7H/Archive/Windows/Windows-Concepts/Windows-PortableExecFormat.md

 PE is visable in the hex dump by the "PE" stub

 Image Optional Header
 This header is optional in the sense that some files (specifically, object files) do not have it.
-For image files, this header is required
-The optional header magic number determines whether an image is a PE32 or PE32+ executable.
+For image files, this header is required.The optional header magic number determines whether an image is a PE32 or PE32+ executable.

 Data Dictionaries
 DDs are part of the image optional header, their purpose is to point to image data directory structure.